VaiTon/GenHack4/README.md

 ## 📋 Project Overview

-This four-week journey explores the **Urban Heat Island (UHI) effect** in Emilia-Romagna, Italy, progressing from data exploration to predictive modeling.
-The project investigates how well satellite-based climate reanalysis (ERA5) captures urban heat patterns compared to ground-based weather station measurements.
+This four-week journey explores the **Urban Heat Island (UHI) effect** focusing on **Bologna and the Emilia-Romagna region** in northern Italy, progressing from data exploration to predictive modeling.
+The project investigates how well satellite-based climate reanalysis (ERA5) captures urban heat patterns compared to ground-based weather station measurements in this diverse landscape of urban centers, agricultural plains, and mountainous areas.

 ### Four-Week Structure